Flat topology: The big and small fpqc sites

 Let X be an affine scheme.
-We define an fpqc cover of X to be a finite and jointly surjective family of morphisms {u_{α} : X_{α} → X} with each X_{α} affine and each u_{α} flat.
+We define an fpqc cover of X to be a finite and jointly surjective family of morphisms {u_{α} : X_{α} → X} with each X_{α} affine and each u_{α} flat and quasicompact.
 This generates a pretopology: For X arbitrary, we define an fpqc cover of X to be a family {u_{α} : X_{α} → X} which is an fpqc cover after base changing to an open affine subscheme of X. This pretopology generates a topology called the fpqc topology.
 (This is not the same as the topology we would get if we started with arbitrary X and X_{α} and took covering families to be jointly surjective families of flat morphisms.)
 We write Fpqc for the category of schemes with the fpqc topology.

 The small fpqc site of X is the category O(X_{fpqc}) whose objects are schemes U with a fixed morphism U → X which is part of some covering family.
 The morphisms are morphisms of schemes compatible with the fixed maps to X. The large fpqc site of X is the category Fpqc/X, that is, the category of schemes with a fixed map to X, considered with the fpqc topology.

 "Fpqc" is an abbreviation for "fidèlement plate quasi-compacte", that is, "faithfully flat and quasi-compact".
 Every surjective family of flat and quasi-compact morphisms is a covering family for this topology, hence the name.